 Dayna’s collaborative relationships are central to her practice.
 Along with Gaelen Hanson, Piacenza and Proscia, current and past collaborators include dance artist Wade Madsen, cinematographers Benjamin Kasulke and Jacob Rosen, film editor Sean Donavan and former band-mates Maggie Brown and Paul Matthew Moore.
 Dayna has created choreography for other artists, including director Tae Yong Kim and Rude Mechs; she was rehearsal consultant for Heather Kravas’ 2015 solo dance, dead, disappears.

 Dayna has taught and lectured at Cornish College for the Arts, Northwest Film Forum, University of Washington and other institutions.
-She served on the faculty of NEFA/National Dance Project’s Regional Dance Development Initiative for Chicago dance makers in 2016.
+She served on the faculty of NEFA/National Dance Project’s Regional Dance Development Initiative for Chicago dance makers in 2016, and is a 2017 Advisor to the National Dance Project.

 Dayna’s work has received support from MAP Fund, National Dance Project, National Performance Network, Mid-Atlantic Arts Foundation/US Artists International, 4Culture, Seattle Office of Arts & Culture and others.